 The Sustainability Standard will be available for food companies and producers worldwide, and is currently being piloted in Sysco’s supply chain.

-The Sysco (R) Sustainable/IPM Program was implemented worldwide with 68 fruit and vegetable supply chains and more than two million acres.
+The Sysco (R) Sustainable/IPM Program was implemented worldwide with over 60 supply chains and more than one million acres.
 The program has established Sysco as an industry leader and is a leading component of Sysco’s corporate sustainability portfolio.

 More information about the Sysco (R) Sustainable/IPM Program can be found in the Sysco 2019 CSR Report, page 65-66.